ansys/pyansys-dev-guide/doc/source/overview/dev_practices.rst

      // other methods
    }

-Then youyour unit test would test the wrapped python function (for example, ``get_node``).
+Then your unit test would test the wrapped python function (for example, ``get_node``).
 For example the ``get_node`` method might be implemented as:

 .. code:: python